embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 (Norman 2018, p.236)
 -

+This thesis develops a conceptual and analytical framework for understanding participation in socio-technical systems through the lens of affordance and cybernetics.
+It introduces the concept of the Unafforded Person as a relational condition arising when the affordances available within a person's ecological context are insufficient to support equitable participation.
+Building on this concept, it proposes a methodology that interprets lived expertise as a source of systems feedback, enabling analysts to identify mismatches between institutional assumptions and real-world system behaviour and thereby reveal hidden barriers, omitted conditions, and opportunities for intervention.

+This thesis develops a systems analysis methodology that integrates affordance theory, critical systems thinking, applied cybernetics and lived expertise.
+Within this framework, lived expertise is interpreted as a source of systems feedback, enabling comparison between institutional and lived system representations to identify omitted boundary conditions and upstream intervention opportunities.

 This project represents the culmination of the theoretical, technical, and practical knowledge developed throughout Semester 1 of the Master of Applied Cybernetics at the Australian National University.
 As the final Maker Project for CYBN8001, it demonstrates the application of applied cybernetics across the complete design process: understanding a complex socio-technical system, analysing its dynamics, developing conceptual and analytical frameworks, identifying opportunities for intervention, designing a cyber-physical system, and implementing that system through integrated hardware and software.

 More than the construction of a technological artefact, this project demonstrates the practice of applied cybernetics.
 It brings together systems thinking, cybernetic theory, human-centred design, embedded systems engineering, machine learning, and cyber-physical systems design to explore how technology can respond to complex human problems in ways that are technically robust, socially meaningful, and ethically grounded.